JetBrains/kotlin/ReadMe.md

 Working with the Kotlin project requires IntelliJ IDEA 2017.3.
 You can download an Early Access Preview version of IntelliJ IDEA 2017.3 [here](https://www.jetbrains.com/idea/nextversion/).

-The [root Kotlin project](https://github.com/JetBrains/kotlin) should be imported into IDEA as gradle project.

 To import the project in Intellij choose project directory in Open project dialog.
 Then, after project opened, Select `File` -> `New...` -> `Module from Existing Sources` in the menu, and select `build.gradle.kts` file in the project's root folder.